-Rick: OK, so this is the actual Hungarian goulash?
+Rick: Ok, so this is the actual Hungarian goulash?

-Peter: That is the authentic Hungarian goulash soup.
+Péter: That is the authentic Hungarian goulash soup.

-Rick: I remember that, but what is "bon appetite"?
+Rick: But I remember that, but…"bon appétit?"

 Budapest's main drag, Andrássy Boulevard, connects central Pest to the birthday party fairgrounds.
 Locals claim it's like the Champs-Elysées and Broadway rolled into one.
 While that's a stretch, it is a fine place to get a feel for today's urban Pest.